Mike Francesa: Personal life

+Francesa's first marriage was in 1983, to a woman named Kate.
+They divorced in 1994.

-Currently a resident of Manhasset, New York, Francesa married his current wife Rose (whom he usually calls Roe) on July 14, 2000, and they have three children, fraternal twins Emily Grace and Jack PatrickSteve Zipay (2005-01-19), Brief: Francesa father, Newsday. and Harrison James.
+Currently a resident of Manhasset, New York, Francesa married his second wife, Rosemary (whom he usually calls Roe), on July 14, 2000.
+They have three children, fraternal twins Emily Grace and Jack PatrickSteve Zipay (2005-01-19), Brief: Francesa father, Newsday. and Harrison James.
 In November 2019, Francesa bought a home in South Florida, reportedly to reduce his tax burden.

 Political views

 In April 2007, Francesa criticized Democratic presidential nominees Barack Obama and Hillary Clinton after they called for the resignation of Don Imus following comments that Imus had made about the Rutgers women's basketball team.

 In 2016, Francesa supported Republican presidential candidate Donald Trump.
 He has expressed support for Trump's position on the national anthem at sporting events, tweeting that the "NFL has lost its way" by allowing players to kneel during the anthem.
 Francesa also brushed off reports that Trump's finances were in trouble, pointing out that he was still able to win the 2016 election.

 Despite having voted for Trump, Francesa claimed in January 2020 that he would provide an "unbiased" moderate political perspective on his Radio.com show.

-In March 2020, Francesa criticized Trump's response to the COVID-19 pandemic.
+In March 2020, Francesa sharply criticized Trump's response to the COVID-19 pandemic.